krl4k/pack-calculator/README.md

 We approached this challenge by:
 1. Implementing a greedy algorithm to calculate the optimal pack combination.
 2. Designing the system using clean architecture principles, separating concerns into distinct layers:
    - Domain layer: Core business logic and entities
    - Use Case layer: Application-specific business rules
    - Interface layer: Adapters for external agency (e.g., HTTP handlers)
    - Infrastructure layer: Frameworks and tools (e.g., database, external services)
 3. Creating a RESTful API for easy integration with other systems.
 4. Developing a simple web interface for user interaction.
 5. Containerizing the application for easy deployment and scaling.
-6. Allowing customization of pack sizes through environment variables for flexibility.
+6. Allowing customization of pack sizes through environment variables and API endpoints for flexibility.

 ## 🚀 Features

 - Calculate optimal pack combinations for any order size 🧮
 - RESTful API for system integration 🔌
 - User-friendly web interface 🖥️
-- Configurable pack sizes via environment variables 🔧
+- Configurable pack sizes via environment variables and API 🔧
 - Docker support for easy deployment 🐳
 - Comprehensive Makefile for streamlined development 🛠️
 - Google Cloud Run deployment for cloud scalability ☁️
-- CI/CD(configured on the GCP side when merging into main) pipeline for automated testing and deployment 🚀
+- CI/CD (configured on the GCP side when merging into main) pipeline for automated testing and deployment 🚀
 - Graceful shutdown for clean resource management 🛑

 ## 📋 Prerequisites